 It is important that your grant is used effectively and based on school need.

-Schools must use the funding to make additional and sustainable improvements to the quality of the PE, School Sport and Physical Activity (PESSPA) they offer.
-This means that you should use the Primary PE and sport premium to:
+Schools must use the funding to make additional and sustainable improvements to the quality of the PE, School Sport and Physical Activity (PESSPA)

+they offer.
+This means that you should use the Pri